-- attendance that occur at any time, including, but not limited to, any of the following: (1) while on school grounds, (2) while going to or coming from school, (3) during the lunch period whether on or off the campus, (4) during, or while going to or coming from, a school sponsored activity. - 4.
-Board Policy 5145.12 provides general guidance with regards to student searches.
-In all cases, school officials will not conduct a search absent reasonable suspicion. - 5.
-Misuse of electronic devices (e.g., computers, cell phones, PDAs) can result in additional legal and school consequences.
-Misuse of electronic devices, regardless of time and place, that disrupt the educational environment will also result in application of these disciplinary rules. - 6.
-All school lockers and all of their contents are subject to search.
+- With the exception of the use of personal electronic devices for academic purposes as directed by school staff members, such devices must be turned off from the first bell until dismissal (end of school day).
+The administration is not responsible for the loss or theft of personal items. - Education Code 48903 provides for the recommendation for expulsion or involuntary transfer to another school site any student who has accumulated 20 days of suspension (or 30 days if already transferred to another school for adjustment purposes). - 3.
+Education Code 48900S provides that these disciplinary guidelines apply to students on any school campus (in or out of district) and that a pupil may be suspended or expelled for acts that are enumerated in this section and related to school activity or attendance that occur at any time, including, but not limited to, any of the following: (1) while on school grounds, (2) while going to or coming from school, (3) during the lunch period whether on or off the campus, (4) during, or while going to or coming from, a school sponsored activity. - Board Policy 5145.12 provides general guidance with regards to student searches.
+In all cases, school officials will not conduct a search absent reasonable suspicion. - Misuse of electronic devices (e.g., computers, cell phones, PDAs) can result in additional legal and school consequences.
+Misuse of electronic devices, regardless of time and place, that disrupt the educational environment will also result in application of these disciplinary rules. - All school lockers and all of their contents are subject to search.
 Students are advised not to share lockers: Unauthorized contents of a locker are presumed to belong to the student assigned to it.